 When you check out a car, here are some things to think about:

-If the fit is almost there, an auto upholstery shop or body shop or shop specializing in modifications for special needs (such as Mobility Systems in Berkeley, California) can move or lower a car seat, add or take away the seat’s padding, install pedal extenders or a small steering wheel and so on.
+If the fit is almost there, an auto upholstery shop or body shop or shop specializing in modifications for special needs can move or lower a car seat, add or take away the seat’s padding, install pedal extenders or a small steering wheel and so on.
 Also, all U.S. car companies will help pay for adaptations in new cars for the physically handicapped.

 - Can you extend your legs fully?
 If you have to fold up your legs too much, you’ll get a cramp over long distances.